stueccles/analytics-elixir/README.md

 ## Install

-Add the following to deps section of your mix.exs: `{:analytics-elixir, github: "stueccles/analytics-elixir"}`
+Add the following to deps section of your mix.exs: `{:segment, github: "stueccles/analytics-elixir"}`

 and then `mix deps.get`